From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Cross-Correlations Variance Inflation Factors

 \section{Cross-Correlations \& Variance Inflation Factors}

-We additionally examine the cross-correlations and variance inflation factors among the independent variables to mitigate the concern about multicollinearity.
-Table \ref{tab:corrs_news} reports the cross-correlations among the variables in news items.
-Table \ref{tab:corrs_tweets} reports the cross-correlations among the variables in posts.
-The cross-correlations in in news items and posts are fairly small.
-Additionally, the variance inflation factors (VIFs) are reported in Table \ref{tab:vifs}.
+We provide the cross-correlations to show how the independent variables relate to each other at the news claim and news post levels.
+Table \ref{tab:corrs_news} reports the cross-correlations among the variables in news claims.
+Table \ref{tab:corrs_tweets} reports the cross-correlations among the variables in news posts.

+Additionally, we examine the Variance Inflation Factors (VIFs) among the independent variables to mitigate the concern about multicollinearity.
+The variance inflation factors are reported in Table \ref{tab:vifs}.
 We find that the variance inflation factors for the independent variables are all close to one and well below the critical threshold of four, which indicates that multicollinearity is not an issue of our analysis.